adhocteam/homework/noclist/README.md

 Unfortunately, it's not the best API in the world.

-Your job is to write a program that securely and politely asks the BADSEC server for this list of users and prints it to stdout in json format.
+Your job is to write a program that securely and politely asks the BADSEC server for this list of users and prints it to stdout in JSON format.

 As the server that your application will be hitting is not well written, you should seek to minimize the amount of communication it does.
 Furthermore, you should write a client that is resilient to errors in the server.

-If a call to an endpoint fails, you should retry up to 2 times.
-If the call fails 3 times in a row, your application should exit with a non-zero status code to indicate failure.

-You may treat any response with a response code other than 200 as a failure.

 We will want to build and run your code from source, so please include the complete instructions for doing so in a COMMENTS file.

 ## Output Format

-Your application should output a JSON-formatted list of user ids:
+Your application should output a JSON-formatted list of user ids to stdout:

 ```json
 ["9757263792576857988", "7789651288773276582", "16283886502782682407", "...etc"]